 Luxury real estate is one of the most coveted real estate niches, and one of the most profitable.
 But how do you join it?
 And is it worth the effort?

-If you’ve ever watched an episode of Million Dollar Agent, or any similar real estate show, it’s easy to get excited about luxury real estate.
+If you’ve ever watched an episode of Million Dollar Agent, or any similar real estate show, it’s easy to get excited about jumping into the luxury real estate market.
 After all, they make it look so glamorous, exciting, fun, and oh so profitable.

 But what is it really like to become a luxury real estate agent?
 Is it something available to anyone?
 And is it worth the effort?

-In this article, we'll go over some of the pros and cons of luxury real estate, as well as a number of tips that can help you if you decide to go the luxury real estate route.
+In this article, we’ll go over some of the pros and cons of luxury real estate, as well as a number of tips that can help you if you decide if the luxury market is for you.

 Why Would You Consider Luxury Real Estate?

-Are you already an established and experienced real estate agent looking to earn a higher profit margin per transaction?
+Are you already an established and experienced agent looking to earn a higher profit margin per transaction?

 Do you have a sizable number of high-net-worth individuals in your current sphere of influence?

-Do you have the skills and knowledge needed to solve a specific problem that high net worth individuals have?
+Do you have the skills and knowledge needed to solve a specific problem that high net worth clients have?

 If you answered yes to any of these questions, then luxury real estate might be a good niche to consider.

-But what exactly do we mean by luxury real estate?
+But how can we define luxury listings?
 In most areas of the US, luxury real estate is defined as homes with a price tag above 1 million dollars.
-And of course, it's easy to see how dealing exclusively with homes above 1 million dollars would be much more profitable per transaction for a real estate agent.
+And of course, it’s easy to see how dealing exclusively with homes above 1 million dollars would be much more profitable per transaction for real estate agents.

-However, luxury real estate is much more than just homes above a specific price threshold.
+However, luxury listings are much more than just homes above a specific price threshold.
 After all, in major metropolitan areas, such as San Francisco or New York, homes over 1 million dollars aren’t really that rare, nor necessarily “luxurious”.
 Many of them are “normal” homes that just happened to be located in prime locations.

 So instead of just going by a specific dollar figure, let’s define luxury real estate as properties that meet the following requirements: